Rishu5kumar/Azure-Documentation/Day_9.md

 - **Inbound Ports**: Control incoming traffic to Azure resources.
 For example, allowing SSH (port 22) access to a VM.
 - **Outbound Ports**: Manage outgoing traffic from Azure resources.
 For example, permitting HTTP (port 80) traffic from a VM to access external web services.

-Understanding and managing ports effectively is essential for securing and optimizing network traffic within Azure.

 ## Steps to Create an NSG
 1. **Create an NSG**: